HISPlayer/UnitySamples/hisplayer-visionos-180-mr-sample.md

 ## HISPlayer 180/360 Resources
 Using the MR mode, the Panoramic shaders like or the Skybox effects are not supported.
-We provide into the sample the Blender model, the material, the render texture and the shader graph to render the 180 video on a semisphere, refer to:
+In the sample we provide the Blender model, the material, the render texture and the shader graph to render the 180 video on a semisphere.
+Please refer to:

 * **Assets/HISPlayer/Resources/visionOS-MR/180MRVideoSurface.blend**
   * In the case you want to check or modify this file, you will need to download [Blender](https://www.blender.org/).